E5

 Possible Causes

-Stuck float in dirty water tank, Faulty full-level reed switch or sensor, Debris blocking sensor chamber, Damaged sensor wiring harness
+Stuck float in the dirty water tank, Faulty full-level reed switch or sensor, Debris blocking the sensor chamber, Damaged sensor wiring harness.

 How to Fix / Troubleshooting